-We are now able to offer patients the opportunity to book appointments with a GP, order medication and access some of their medical records online.
+We offer patients the opportunity to book appointments with a GP, order medication and access some of their medical records online.
 SystmOnline, which has been designed to be both secure and easy to use, provides an alternative way for patients to manage both their appointments and medication.
 It is only available from within the UK and cannot be accessed from abroad.

 Confidentiality and Access to Patient Information

-All patient information is considered confidential and we comply fully with the Data Protection Act to keep patients’ confidential data safe and secure.
+All patient information is considered confidential and we comply fully with the Data Protection Act 2018/General Data Protection Regulations 2018 to keep patients’ confidential data safe and secure.
 Employees who have access to this information in relation to their role are bound by a signed confidentiality agreement.
 Relevant information may be shared within the multi-disciplinary health care team and to other health care professionals to whom a patient is referred.
 These individuals have a professional and contractual duty of confidentiality.

 Confidential and identifiable information relating to patients will not be disclosed to other individuals without the patient’s explicit consent (unless ordered to do so by court order or where it is in the public interest to do so to prevent harm).

-The Data Protection Act and the Access to Health Records Act allow a patient to access information held in their medical records and those of someone who has died (in some circumstances).
+The Data Protection Act 2018/General Data Protection Regulations 2018 and the Access to Health Records Act 1990 allow a patient to access information held in their medical records and those of someone who has died (in some circumstances).
 A patient wishing to see medical records, or be provided with copies, should make a written request to the Practice.
-Where the patient is entitled to a copy of the health records a charge will be made.

 Patient Reference Group

 The surgery has a Patient Reference Group (PRG) which is a group of patients who have an interest in healthcare and the local community, with whom we can liaise from time to time to help give us a patient’s viewpoint as primary care develops in the future.
 The members will act as a ‘virtual’ group allowing us to contact them by email, which is both a quick and convenient way for the group to provide their thoughts, views and feedback.